- Does CDM apply to domestic construction projects?

 A domestic client is any individual who has construction work carried out on their home, or the home of a family member, that is not done as part of any business.
 Domestic client duties under CDM are normally passed to the contractor or contractors.

-If there is only 1 contractor (note sub-contractors are also counted as separate contractors under CDM) working on a project from start to finish, there are 3 key roles:
+If there is only 1 contractor (note sub-contractors are counted as separate contractors under CDM) working on a domestic project from start to finish, there are 3 key roles with associated responsibilities, all of which fall on the 1 contractor.

 - Ensure a construction phase plan is drawn up before setting up the site